House of Guinness

-House of Guinness is a British-Irish historical drama television series about the Guinness family.
-Created by Steven Knight, it premiered on 25 September 2025 on Netflix.
+House of Guinness is a historical drama television series created by Steven Knight, that focuses on the Guinness family during the 19th century.
+The series premiered on 25 September 2025 on Netflix.
+In June 2026, the show was renewed for a second series.

 Premise

 The series is about the family behind the Guinness brewing company in 19th-century Ireland and New York.
-It follows the consequences of the death of Benjamin Guinness, the man responsible for the extraordinary success of the Guinness brewery, and the fates of his four adult children: Arthur, Edward, Anne, and Benjamin.
+It follows the consequences of the death of Sir Benjamin Guinness, 1st Baronet, the man responsible for the extraordinary success of the Guinness brewery, and the fates of his four adult children: Arthur, Edward, Anne, and Benjamin.